emb-riscv/specs-markdown/exceptions-and-interrupts.md

 ## Vector tables relocation

-The starting address used by a RISC-V microcontroller be boot memory is usually either a flash memory or a ROM device, and the value cannot be changed at run-time.
+The starting address used by a RISC-V microcontroller is usually either a flash memory or a ROM device, and the value cannot be changed at run-time.
-However, some applications, like booladers or applications running in RAM, start with the vector tables at one address and later transfer control to the application located at a different address.
+However, some applications, like booloaders or applications running in RAM, start with the vector tables at one address and later transfer control to the application located at a different address.
 For such cases it is useful to be able to modify or define vector tables at run-time.
-In order to handle this, the RISC-V microcontroller support a feature called Vector Table Relocation.
+In order to handle this, the RISC-V microcontrollers support a feature called Vector Table Relocation.

 For this, the `hcb.excvta` and `hcb.intvta` registers can be written at any time from